JagpreetBath/stock-analysis/README.md

 ![VBA_Challenge_2018_Original](./Resources/VBA_Challenge_2018_Original.png)

-2017 and 2018 Refactored All Stock Analysis execution time is 2-3 seconds faster than the 2017 and 2018 All Stock Analysis (Original).
+2017 and 2018 Refactored All Stock Analysis execution time is approximately 54 seconds faster than the 2017 and 2018 All Stock Analysis (Original).

 ## Summary
 What are the advantages or disadvantages of refactoring code?